 Often a new iguana is quite docile for the first few days after he is brought home.
 At this point, many owners think that taming their iguana will be no problem, and are somewhat startled in a few days when the iguana starts showing signs of aggression.
-This is normal: at first, the iguana may have been too nervous and intimidated by his new surroundings to assert himself.
+This is normal: At first, the iguana may have been too nervous and intimidated by his new surroundings to assert himself.
 However, as the iguana becomes more comfortable, he is more likely to show his displeasure with handling.
-(For the sake of clarity, iguanas are referred to as males in this article, although the information here applies equally to male and female iguanas.)

 Iguanas have sharp teeth and do bite, and they may try to whip you with their tail which can be extremely powerful (and the dorsal spines along the tail are very sharp).
 They have sharp claws, so at least expect some scratches when first handling an iguana.
 It is also a good idea to acquaint yourself with body language and behavior so you can read the warning signs.
 Head bobs and extension of the dewlap may signal that the iguana feels threatened and may defend itself; tail twitching is a definite sign of aggression.